chizzyedoka/HNG_Internship/stage_two/DOCUMENTATION.md

 - **Endpoint**: DELETE baseurl/api/studentName.
 - **Request Body**: Body of request is empty
 - **Response**: Returns deleted student information with status code 200 if studentName exists in database, else an error message with status code 404.

+## How To Test Automatically

+- Import the POSTMAN collection.
+- Click on the dropdown of the collection and then click on generate tests.
+- locate run collection on the top right corner of POSTMAN